-- Hunting, trapping and angling are prohibited in Ecological Reserves in British Columbia.
+Hunting, trapping and angling are prohibited in Ecological Reserves in British Columbia.
 The possession or discharge of a firearm, or bow is prohibited.
-A complete list of Ecological Reserves including detailed maps and legal descriptions is available from any district office of BC Parks, or from BC Parks headquarters at PO Box 9398 Stn Prov Govt, Victoria, BC V8W 9M9. - Most ecological reserves are also referenced in the BC Recreational Atlas, 5th Edition.
+A complete list of Ecological Reserves including detailed maps and legal descriptions is available from the regional office, or from BC Parks headquarters at PO Box 9398 Stn Prov Govt, Victoria, BC V8W 9M9.

+Most ecological reserves are also referenced in the BC Recreational Atlas, 5th Edition.